 But there are more fundamental objections too, based on a belief that seeking to reduce car travel is an assault on freedom of choice – even though a significant minority of the population do not have access to a car.
 There are also concerns about the lack of meaningful alternatives to car travel due to the rising cost of public transport, increasingly unreliable public transport networks, and inconvenient, disjointed multi-modal journeys.
 This is especially true for more rural areas where long distances and a lack of local access to goods and services density make it harder to move away from car-dependency.

-This year’s Transport Planning Day programme will unpack the hotly contested issue of reducing car travel.
+This year’s Transport Planning Day programme unpacked the hotly contested issue of reducing car travel.
 Is it necessary if we want to decarbonise the UK’s transport system?
 What policies would need to be implemented to deliver it?
 What practical changes would need to be made to the UK’s transport system?
 And what are the political implications of delivering a reduction in vehicle kms?

 Lilian Greenwood was appointed Minister for the Future of Roads at the Department for Transport on 9 July 2024.